PHeonix25/PHeonix25.github.io/_posts/2016-10-14-Getting-started-with-Jekyll-Part-5.md

 ## Jekyll features with Liquid

-so, I mentioned this above, with the link to the [Jekyll documentation about Liquid][jekyll-lqd], but it's worth noting again, there are some really cool things you can do with Liquid.
+I mentioned this above, with the link to the [Jekyll documentation about Liquid][jekyll-lqd], but it's worth noting again, there are some really cool things you can do with Liquid.

 The first one is obviously the most basic: `post_url`, which can return a complete link to a post, ready for Markdown, like this: `{% raw %}{% post_url 2016-10-01-Getting-started-with-Jekyll-Part-1 %}{% endraw %}` which will turn into this: `{% post_url 2016-10-01-Getting-started-with-Jekyll-Part-1 %}` - you don't need the extension, or the folder, so long as you're following some of the advised Jekyll folder structures.